hannaohandrews/take-home-assignment-A/README.md

   - Implement **Unit Testing** to verify the functionality of individual components and functions.
   - Add **End-to-End (E2E) Testing** to ensure seamless workflows and robust user interactions.

+  - **Global State Management**

+  - Implement a global state management solution such as Redux or the Context API.
+Currently, state is managed locally and passed between components, which can lead to inconsistencies and make the application harder to maintain.
+Adopting a global state management approach will enhance consistency, improve scalability, and simplify data flow across the application.

 - **Future Additions**